Elevated Korean w/ Michelin star. Fine dining, modern twists on tradition. Must-try: lobster ramyun & cheese donuts.

-"The chilled lobster ramyun is frequently highlighted as a must-try dish, with many users calling it exceptional.
-Other recommended items include the caviar donuts and the cheese-stuffed chapssal donuts."
+"The chilled lobster ramyun is frequently highlighted as a must-try dish.
+Other dishes that receive praise include the cheese-filled donuts, Gyeran Jjim, and the tasting menu."

 Important Note